RLBot/RLBotGUI/README.md

 Rocket League bots for offline entertainment.
 It relies on the RLBot project to work its magic: https://github.com/RLBot/RLBot

-It works on Windows only.
-(UPDATE: RLBotGUI now works on Linux!
-[View here for further instructions.](https://github.com/RLBot/RLBotGUI/tree/master/linux-install))
+Works on Windows and Linux

 ## Installation